dalek-cryptography/curve25519-dalek/docs/avx2-notes.md

 Here \\( k = 2d \\) is a curve constant.

-# Implementation strategy

-For a software implementation, each "processor"'s operations are too low-latency to parallelize across threads.
-However, the main cost is in the multiplication and squaring steps, which share a single instruction.
+For a software implementation, each processor's operations are too low-latency to parallelize across threads.
+However, the main cost is in the multiplication and squaring steps, which are uniform, while the divergent steps involve inexpensive additions and subtractions.

-Our strategy is to implement 4-wide multiplication and squaring using one 64-bit AVX2 lane for each field element.
-Field elements are represented in the usual way as 10 `u32` limbs in radix
-\\(25.5\\) (i.e., alternating between \\(2\^{26}\\) for even limbs
-and \\(2\^{25}\\) for odd limbs).
-This has the effect that passing between the parallel 32-bit AVX2 representation and the serial 64-bit representation amounts to regrouping digits.
+This means we can use SIMD to implement the expensive portions in parallel, and handle the instruction divergence on the inexpensive parts using masking.

-The addition and subtraction steps are done largely serially, using masking to handle the instruction divergence.
-The remaining obstacle to parallelism is the multiplication by the curve constant
-\\(k = 2d\\).
+The remaining obstacle to parallelism is the multiplication by the curve constant \\(k = 2d\\).
 In the Curve25519 case, this is

 $$ k \equiv 2 \frac{-121665}{121666} \\ \equiv 16295367250680780974490674513165176452449235426866156013048779062215315747161 \pmod p. $$